dkarthe/webjeda-blog/_posts/2015-12-15-how-to-add-custom-domain-to-github.md

 ---
 title: Adding Custom Domain to Github Pages Website
-desc: Using github custom domain change the ugly looking username.github.io URL into a yourdomain.com URL.
+desc: Using a custom domain, change the ugly looking username.github.io URL into a yourdomain.com URL.
 Learn how to add a custom domain to github pages.
 You can also add a new domain to your Jekyll blog using this method.
 keywords: github custom domain, custom domain github, custom URL github website
 author: sharathdt
 tags: Github-Pages SEO
-image: custom-domain-to-github.jpg
+image: custom-domain-to-github-9.jpg
 layout: post
 permalink: /custom-domain-github/
 ---